 Elmer: – Oh!
 I don’t blame you for being a little upset!”

-Free & Easy is the kind of movie, that, for some persons, you have to see it 2-3 times before appreciate it, but me, I loved it just after the first viewing.
-Buster Keaton still makes me laugh and still gives us a great performance in this film.
+Free & Easy is the kind of movie that, for some persons, sort of has to be seen it two or three times before being truly appreciated.
+I guess I make an exception to the rule, as it became a favourite after my very first viewing.
+Buster Keaton still makes me laugh and still gives us a great performance.
 I would like more people to see this film and understand why I love it so much.
-This is also one of the Buster Keaton’s characters I love the most.
+This is also one of Buster Keaton’s characters that I love the most.
 I mean, this Elmer is just the type of man I would like to be friend with.
-So, if you have nothing to do this week-end, take the occasion to watch or re-watch Free & Easy by saying to yourself that this is a great film.
+So, if you have nothing to do this weekend, take the occasion to watch or re-watch Free & Easy by saying to yourself that this is a great film.

-Thanks to Silent-Ology for having created this event and make sure to read the other entries:
+Thanks to Silent-Ology for hosting this event!
+Make sure to read the other entries: